Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Better than Betterment for access to financial planners.

-While it lacks tax-loss harvesting, SoFi stands out by providing complimentary access to financial planners — a feature Betterment reserves for its Premium tier.
+While SoFi doesn't offer tax-loss harvesting, it distinguishes itself by providing access to certified financial planners — as many as you like for SoFi Plus members and one session for non-members.
 We also like SoFi for its automatic portfolio rebalancing and its robo-advisor service for a 0.25% annual fee.
-While SoFi hasn't been around quite as long as Betterment, its free access to human advisors gives it a unique edge in the market.
+While SoFi hasn't been around quite as long as Betterment, its access to human advisors gives it a unique edge in the market.

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE